gonzalocasas/examples/workshops/TheThingsUno/README.md

 function (bytes) {
   var data = (bytes[0] << 8) | bytes[1];
   return {
-    temperature: data / 100.0,
+    luminance: data / 100.0,
   };
 }
 ```

 Before saving our payload function we can test it first by entering a test
 payload in the box below.
-Enter `0866` and click **Test**.
+Enter `139C` and click **Test**.
 The test output
 should correspond to the temperature value we sen earlier:

 ```
 {
-  "temperature": 21.5
+  "luminance": 50.2
 }
 ```